atlairovikin/werbly/SECURITY.md

 #### Supported Versions

-Similar to Homebrew, Werbly is rolling release.
-This means that only the current release is actively supported (subject to exception at my discretion; open an issue for any such requests).
+Similar to Homebrew, Werbly is rolling release: Only the current release is actively supported (subject to exception at my discretion; open an issue for any such requests).

 #### Reporting a Vulnerability